amberframework/granite/README.md

 ```
 ### Fields

-To define the fields for this model, you need to provide a hash with the name of the field as a `Symbol` and the and the MySQL type as a String.
+To define the fields for this model, you need to provide a hash with the name of the field as a `Symbol` and the MySQL type as a `String`.
 This can include any other options that MySQL provides to you.

 3 Fields are automatically created for you:  id, created_at, updated_at.
 These will also be set for you when you use the `save` method.